Evergy using drones to inspect damage, getting power back on quicker

 Traditionally, the power company would send a manned aviation crew inside the gate.

-Instead, it take about 5 minutes to pull the drone off the truck, put it in the air and spot the problem.
+Instead, it take about five minutes to pull the drone off the truck, put it in the air and spot the problem.

 “That’s a huge improvement,” Kelly said.